estebanmol/estebanmol/README.md

 My name is Esteban, I'm from Argentina and I’m Linux System Administrator.

 ### Skill
-- Some Python and Hashkell coding
+- Some Python and Hashkell coding.
-- GCP, Docker, Kubernetes, and Terraform
+- GCP, Docker, Kubernetes, and Terraform.
+- GNU/Linux.

 ### Contact
 Find all of my socials and resume in my [website](https://estebanmolina.com.ar)